sap-tutorials/sap-build-process-automation/tutorials/spa-dox-create-decision/spa-dox-create-decision.md

     <!-- border -->![Decision Name](002.png)

-3. The **Determine Approver** Decision is now in the process.
-Choose the three dots and select **Open Editor**.
+5. The **Determine Approver** Decision is now in the process and should open automatically in the **Decision Editor**.

+6. Navigate back to the **Get Invoice Details** process and save your process.

+7. Select the decision in the process, choose the three dots and select **Open Editor**.

     <!-- border -->![Open Editor](003.png)

-4. You see a **Decision Diagram** showing the flow of the data within the Decision, and also the **Input and Output Parameters**.
+8. You see a **Decision Diagram** showing the flow of the data within the Decision, and also the **Input and Output Parameters**.

-5. Add an input parameter with the following information:
+9. Add an input parameter with the following information:
     - Name: **Invoice Parameter**,
     - Description: **Invoice Details**,
     - Type: **Invoice**.